 You should perform a network audit every time your network changes in any substantial way.
-But more than that, you should conduct one at regular intervals, and even
+But more than that, you should conduct one at regular intervals, and even when a network administrator is new to a network or group.

 A general audit doesn't have to be a full-dress exercise.
 You can do them in an informal way, building a chart in an Excel spreadsheet; or collecting the data and entering it into a database.
 One way to ease the chore is to draw up some standardized forms that you can hand out to your clients.
 They can fill in the blanks and return the form, saving you lots of time and effort in this endeavor.